 Kanna found the reprimand to be hypocritical, considering that the woman had just criticized the monastery herself, but Parama didn’t seem to notice and he apologized anyway.
 Perhaps it’s not so much about what you say, Kanna thought, so much as who says it.

 Goda glanced down at him with a smirk.
-“What’s so interesting about the position of your furniture?” she asked, but still she allowed him to pull her in a different direction, until they were headed to the opposite side of the plain.
+“What’s so interesting about the position of your furniture?” she asked, but still she allowed him to pull her in a new direction, until they were headed to the opposite side of the plain.

 Kanna reluctantly followed.